xcp-ng/xcp-ng-org/docs/project/ecosystem.md

 #### Hetzner

 Same as Scaleway, however their IPMI are a bit "weird".
-You can ask support to plug an USB key for OS install and use the IPMI to continue the installation.
+You can ask support to plug a USB key for OS install and use the IPMI to continue the installation.

 [https://www.hetzner.com/](https://www.hetzner.com/)